Bailey-Man/Bailey-Man/README.md

-### Hello there 👋 I'm Bailey Man

-Data Science Researcher at the San Diego Supercomputer Center

-Undergraduate Data Science Major at the Halıcıoğlu Data Science Institute, with a minor in Cognitive Science

-## What I'm Working On ⚡
+## Current Projects ⚡

 1. GeoACT: Geographically Assisted Agent-based Model for COVID-19 Transmission

-2. RTF Tool: Remedial Time-Frame analysis tool for predicting estimated completion time and success of intervention methods towards contaminated groundwater wells.
-(Private Repo)

-3. CVA: Cryosphere Visualization and Analysis: a Jupyter Book regarding introductory data analysis and processing for satellite remote sensing of Earth's polar regions.
+2. CVA: Cryosphere Visualization and Analysis: a Jupyter Book regarding introductory data analysis and processing for satellite remote sensing of Earth's polar regions.

-4. UAPET: Underwater Animal Pose Estimation and Tracking: models designed for automating the collection of interactions between Dolphins that might provide evidence of their levels of cognitive ability.
+3. UAPET: Underwater Animal Pose Estimation and Tracking: models designed for automating the collection of interactions between Dolphins that might provide evidence of their levels of cognitive ability.

+4. BCIspeller: Brain-Computer Interface speller: Development of algorithms and GUI for novel EEG BCI designs.

 ## What I'm Learning 🌱